 More Information about Feature update policy: Configure feature updates policy for Windows 10 Windows 11 devices in Intune | Microsoft Learn

-Keep your existing feature update policy unchanged, and create a new one specifically for upgrading devices to Windows 11 25H2.
-When assigning the new policy to groups such as the Test ring, Pilot ring, and Production ring, make sure these groups are excluded from any existing feature update policies (for example, those upgrading devices to 24H2.
+If there is an existing feature update policy, keep it as it is, and create a new one specifically for upgrading devices to Windows 11 25H2.
+When assigning the new policy to groups such as the Test ring, Pilot ring, and Production ring, make sure these groups are excluded from any existing feature update policies, for example, those upgrading devices to 24H2.

 According to Microsoft, if you target multiple feature update profiles to the same device, the Windows Update service will always offer the latest version of the feature update.
 However, as a best practice, I also exclude devices from any previous feature update profiles to avoid potential conflicts.